kevinfarst-earnin/ios_sdk/README.md

 - `NSString creative` the creative grouping level of the current attribution.
 - `NSString clickLabel` the click label of the current attribution.
 - `NSString adid` the unique device identifier provided by attribution.
+- `NSString costType` the cost type string.
+- `NSNumber costAmount` the cost amount.
+- `NSString costCurrency` the cost currency string.

 If any value is unavailable, it will default to `nil`.

+Note: The cost data - `costType`, `costAmount` & `costCurrency` are only available when configured in `ADJConfig` by calling `setNeedsCost:` method.
+If not configured or configured, but not being part of the attribution, these fields will have value `nil`.
+This feature is available in SDK v4.24.0 and above.

 ### <a id="ad-revenue"></a>Ad revenue tracking